 As a parent or guardian, mental illness can often seem like a personal indictment.
 However, many factors can cause mental health problems.
 It is important that you do not take things personally.
 Focus on being there for your child now.

 Don’t criticise or pass judgement, this can only worsen the situation.

-It can be extremely difficult for a child to open up about suffering from a mental health issue.
-It is essential to always be mindful of this.
-Sometimes parents can feel angry that their child has not told them earlier.
-Parents may make remarks, comparing how life today is ‘easier’ than it was when they were a child.
-The most helpful thing you can do initially is to listen to your child.
-If your child feels listened to, and understood, s/he is more likely to express how they truly feel and what they are struggling with.
-This will only help to strengthen your relationship with your child, whereas a negative reaction will alienate him/her.
+It can be extremely difficult for a child to open up about suffering from a mental health issue, and it’s essential to always be mindful of this.
+Sometimes as a parent or guardian, you can feel angry that your child has not opened up earlier but the most helpful thing you can do initially is to listen.
+If your child feels listened to and understood, they may be more likely to express how they are truly feeling and what they are struggling with.

 Keep calm and listen to your child

 Be understanding and acknowledge your child’s feelings.
 Be careful not to lecture your child, or to be critical or dismissive.
 Avoid comments like, “there’s nothing wrong with you”, “snap out of it”, “get your act together”, or “in my day, life was much tougher,” as this will only discourage your child from talking about their difficulties.